Skip to main content

 What are the limitations of white box testing?

-• May not find issues related to the software's external behavior or usability.
+• May not address external behavior or usability.

 When should white box testing be used?